If you've blocked our ad, please consider unblocking it.

 In the Game Boy Advance multiboot file sent from the WISHMKR Colosseum Bonus Disc, support for FireRed and LeafGreen (as well as Japanese versions for all games) is actually present and fully working.
 However, support for these games, either intentionally or by accident, is disabled by default.
 Internally, the function which checks the inserted game's ID will return a bitmask depending on which game is inserted.
 Bit 0 is set if the game is non-Japanese.
 Bit 1 is set when an out of region game is inserted.
 Bit 4 is set for Ruby or Sapphire, and Bit 5 is set for FireRed or LeafGreen.
 When returned value is checked, however, it will check to make sure bit 0 is set, and then bit 4 must be set as well.
 By dumping the multiboot file, decompressing the main code, and then nopping out 020134CC (to allow Japanese games) and 020134D4 (to allow FireRed/LeafGreen), the WISHMKR Jirachi can be transferred to all US and Japanese Pokémon games except Emerald.
 Support for Emerald is seemingly missing, however it was also released much later than Colosseum.

 Japanese Bonus Disc

 Content from the Japanese bonus disc (such as the Celebi event) was left in the full game.
 In the US version, its translation is incomplete as various graphics remain Japanese.
 "LIGHT BALL" is misspelled "LIGHTBULB" when receiving the event Pikachu.

 The European version is considerably buggier.
-Its additional issues include missing text, corrupt graphics, and the apparent inability to receive Pikachu.
+Its additional issues include missing text and corrupt graphics.

 This Action Replay code will make it appear upon starting the game.